priyansh193/Amazon-Dashboard-Project/README.md

-# Amazon Sales Analysis & Performance Dashboard
+# Amazon Sales Analysis Dashboard

 ## 1. Project Overview
 This project provides a comprehensive analysis of Amazon sales data.
 The primary goal is to identify sales trends, evaluate product and category performance, and deliver actionable insights through a dynamic, interactive dashboard.
 The entire analysis was conducted using Microsoft Power BI, showcasing a complete workflow from data extraction to visualization.